-To better serve their employees and citizens, the city adopted Mendix in 2018 and has since delivered solutions such as a COVID-response digital service counter, a parking reservation mobile app, and an internal portal to manage incoming subsidies from other municipalities.
+To better serve their employees and citizens, the city adopted Mendix in 2018 and has since delivered solutions such as a COVID-response digital service counter, a parking reservation mobile application, and an internal portal to manage incoming subsidies from other municipalities.

 The city has expedited delivery by leveraging reusable components, working agile, and empowering citizen developers.
 Today, the city has delivered 100+ low-code applications supporting over 100,000 users, with an average development timeline of 8-12 weeks.

-Native mobile apps and PWAs
+Native mobile applications and PWAs

 Mobile application development can be a complex endeavor with traditional programming languages.
-But low-code makes it easy to develop fit-for-purpose mobile apps in a single platform – without having to recruit professional mobile developers.
+But low-code makes it easy to develop fit-for-purpose mobile applications in a single platform – without having to recruit professional mobile developers.